Samuel-Green/B-3-Hackathon-Project-6/B3_Hackathon_PrePrint_Manuscript_Project-6_Master.md

     Tech4you PNRR project.

--   The European Union's Horizon Europe Research and Innovation Programme (ID No 101059592) for funding the B3 programme, and thus, this event.
+-   The European Union's Horizon Europe Research and Innovation Programme (ID No 101059592) for funding the B-Cubed programme, and thus, this event.

 # References: